The Blueprint

 The Situation

-DHCW — NHS Wales’ national digital body — has grown its annual budget to ~£200M in 2025-26, with cumulative Welsh Government funding exceeding £600M over five years and £0.5M of quantified delivered value across the full period.
+Digital Health and Care Wales (DHCW) — NHS Wales’ national digital body — has grown its annual budget to ~£200M in 2025-26, with cumulative Welsh Government funding exceeding £600M over five years and £0.5M of quantified delivered value across the full period.
 That is 83p per £1,000 invested, and the rate has worsened year on year as headcount and budget have grown faster than delivery.
 Twelve months of Level 3 enhanced monitoring produced no de-escalation; in 2026 DHCW was escalated further to Level 4 Targeted Intervention.
 As of March 2026, DHCW reported 45 of 47 Phase One milestones delivered under Level 3 — and was escalated to Level 4 regardless; 42% of IMRP milestones were on track at the September 2024 audit; £32.9M of DPIF revenue and £13.1M of capital remained unallocated.
 The cause is structural: 11 reinforcing feedback loops in two clusters, protected by all seven of Meadows’ recognised system traps.
-No documented precedent in public-sector digital delivery.

 The Plan

-Five sequenced structural interventions, targeting Meadows’ leverage points 2-6 (system rules, information flows, self-organisation, goals, paradigm) rather than the shallow Levels 10-12 (headcount, reorganisation, strategy documents) where every prior fix has absorbed.
+Six structural interventions — five sequenced at DHCW, one parallel at Welsh Government — targeting Meadows’ leverage points 2-6 (system rules, information flows, self-organisation, goals, paradigm) rather than the shallow Levels 10-12 (headcount, reorganisation, strategy documents) where every prior fix has absorbed.

 The five DHCW interventions (1-5) depend on Competent Leadership being complete first; interventions 2-5 run in parallel from Month 6.
 The sixth intervention — Reform the Funder — runs in parallel from Month 0, owned by Welsh Government and the Senedd Public Accounts Committee rather than DHCW.
 Without it, the same conditions that produced DHCW’s failure reproduce for any successor body.